Flappy Bird

-Flappy Bird is a mobile game developed by the Vietnamese video game artist and programmer Dong Nguyen (Nguyễn Hà Đông), under his game development company .Gears.
-The game is a side-scroller where the player controls a bird, attempting to fly between columns of green pipes without hitting them.
-Nguyen created the game over the period of several days, using a bird protagonist that he had designed for a cancelled game in 2012.
+Flappy Bird is a 2013 casual mobile game developed by Vietnamese video game artist and programmer Dong Nguyen (Nguyễn Hà Đông), under his game development company .Gears.
+The game is a side-scroller where the player controls a bird, Faby, attempting to fly between columns of green pipes without hitting them.
+The player's score is determined by the number of pipes they pass.
+Nguyen created the game over a period of several days, using the bird from a cancelled game made in 2012.

-The game was released in May 2013 but received a sudden spike in popularity in early 2014 and became a sleeper hit.
+The game was released in May 2013 but received a sudden spike in popularity in early 2014, becoming a sleeper hit.
 Flappy Bird received poor reviews from some critics, who criticized its high level of difficulty and alleged plagiarism in graphics and game mechanics, while other reviewers found it addictive.
 At the end of January 2014, it was the most downloaded free game in the App Store for iOS.
 During this period, its developer said that Flappy Bird was earning $50,000 a day from in-app advertisements as well as sales.

 Flappy Bird was removed from both the App Store and Google Play on February 10, 2014, with Nguyen claiming that he felt guilty over what he considered to be the game's addictive nature and overusage.
 Its popularity and sudden removal caused phones with the game installed before its removal to be put up for sale for high prices over the Internet.
-Games similar to Flappy Bird became popular on the iOS App Store in the wake of its removal, and both Apple and Google have removed games from their app stores for being too similar to the original game.
+Clones of Flappy Bird became popular on the App Store after the original app's removal, and both Apple and Google have removed games from their app stores for being too similar.

 In August 2014, a revised version of Flappy Bird, called Flappy Birds Family, was released exclusively for the Amazon Fire TV.
 Bay Tek Games also released a licensed coin-operated Flappy Bird arcade game.

 Gameplay

 Flappy Bird is an arcade-style game in which the player controls the bird Faby, which moves persistently to the right.
-The player is tasked with navigating Faby through pairs of pipes that have equally sized gaps placed at random heights.
+They are tasked with navigating Faby through pairs of pipes that have equally sized gaps placed at random heights.
 Faby automatically descends and only ascends when the player taps the touchscreen.
 Each successful pass through a pair of pipes awards the player one point.
 Colliding with a pipe or the ground ends the gameplay.
-During the game over screen, the player is awarded a bronze medal if they reached ten or more points, a silver medal from twenty points, a gold medal from thirty points, and a platinum medal from forty points.
+During the game over screen, the player is awarded a bronze medal if they reach ten or more points, a silver medal from twenty points, a gold medal from thirty points, and a platinum medal from forty points.